 This advert was received more positively by male respondents, who gave it an average score of 2.7/5, compared to the female average for this advert which was just 2.1/5.

 There’s clearly great variety in the style, and reception, of “honest” ads.
 While some brands employ a frank or tongue-in-cheek tone of voice that resonates and does well to drive up sales, other brands miss the mark with their anti-advertising.
 It’s a delicate balance.

 All anti-adverts still have shock-factor, but as the trend becomes a more widely-adopted strategy, appeal may fade with over-exposure.

 If you want to adopt or maintain your anti-advertising stance, there’s a few things your brand should consider:

 - Is it an authentic extension of your brand?
 A one-off anti-advertising campaign may confuse consumers and push them away.
 Whereas a thought-provoking, honest anti-advertising campaign that suits your brand’s challenger tone can use this trend to your advantage.

 - Different demographic segments react differently to these adverts.
 It’s crucial, therefore, to test your creatives with the consumers that you want to appeal to.

-If your brand is looking to test creatives with target consumers, or discover the next big trend to capitalise on, Attest can help you access 100m consumers from 80 markets around the world.
+If your brand is looking to test creatives with target consumers, or discover the next big trend to capitalise on, Attest can help you access 100 million consumers from 49 markets around the world.
 Get in touch with us to get started.